7 Best Test Management Software in 2025

 1 – 10 users

-Best value for small teams evaluating a test management app
+Best value for a small team evaluating Xray

 11 – 100 users

-Volume discount plus SAML SSO & audit logs on Enterprise
+Volume discount; Enterprise plans include SAML SSO & audit logs

-All tiers start with a 30-day free trial directly from the Atlassian Marketplace.
+All cloud tiers start with a 30-day free trial via the Atlassian Marketplace.

 G2 rating of Xray